-To prevent unforeseen errors in operation or the manipulation of transaction data through unauthorized trading, it is important to establish a system of checks on the business units (front office).
+To prevent unforeseen processing errors as well as fraudulent transactions, it is important to establish a system of checks on the business units (front office).
 At SMBC, both the processing departments (back office) and the administrative departments (middle office) conduct the checks.
 In addition, SMBC's independent Internal Audit Unit periodically performs comprehensive internal audits to verify that the risk management system is functioning properly.